 The strong work ethic of the city is also part of the club’s DNA, instilled in the players whenever they pull on the jersey and represent the Club.

-The home jersey will be launched officially in China during Tour 2016 presented by Aon, a first for the club and will be worn on pitch for the first time when United take on Manchester City in Beijing on 25th July.
+The home jersey will be launched officially in China during Tour 2016 presented by Aon, a first for the club, and will be worn on pitch for the first time when United take on Manchester City in Beijing on 25th July.

 Alongside the replica jersey, there is also an authentic shirt available, as worn by the players, a long-sleeved version, and shirts specifically for children and women.